-It happens that we read hundreds of pages of various books just to find one dazzling sentence.
-I have experienced something like this recently, reading an essay by prof. P. Czapliński “The Limits of Imagination”.
-This essay contains the following statement: “We are at the extremes of the imagination.
-They are not marked by the usual end of the current model of development, but by the limit of the possibility of inventing a further sequence of history.”
+Sometimes we read hundreds of pages of various books just to come across one dazzling sentence.
+I recently had such an experience while reading Professor P. Czapliński’s essay “The Edges of Imagination.”
+In this essay, there is a statement that goes as follows: “We are on the edges of imagination.
+They are not defined by the ordinary limits of the current model of development but by the boundary of conceiving a further continuation of history.”

-Why was this statement so important to me?
-It contains a thought that I have been intuitively sensing for a long time, but not able to articulate it.
-It turned out to be the missing puzzle that allows you to put a large part of the puzzle together.
-And it all concerns the question why, as a civilization (especially the Western one), we are in such an unpleasant place?
-Why are we concerned with all sorts of economic and social problems?
-Why is populism dominant in politics today?
-Where is the fundamental flaw in all of this?
-After all, not so long ago – after the fall of communism – the slogan of “the end of history” was popular.
-It was supposed to symbolize that capitalism and final democracy proved their superiority, that their universal introduction would make the world only waiting for a stable and lasting development, as a result of which the Earth will become a land of happiness, peace and joy.
-Meanwhile, everyone can see what the world looks like, and the two key feelings that control people’s minds today are fear and uncertainty.
-Political elites are unable to respond to these fears or, even worse, try to take advantage of them.
-No, not to indicate a new quality and a new path, but to direct one or another society on the path of authoritarianism.
+Why did this statement turn out to be so important to me?
+It contains a thought that I had intuitively sensed for a long time but couldn’t articulate.
+It turned out to be the missing puzzle piece that allows me to assemble a significant part of the puzzle.
+And it all pertains to the question of why as a civilization (especially the Western one) we find ourselves in such an unpleasant place.
+Why are we troubled by various economic and social problems?
+Why does populism dominate politics today?
+Where does the fundamental mistake lie in all of this?
+After all, not so long ago, after the fall of communism, the slogan “the end of history” was popular.
+It was meant to symbolize that capitalism and democracy had ultimately proven their superiority, and their universal implementation would lead to a world of stable and sustainable development, resulting in a land of happiness, peace, and joy.
+However, as everyone can see, the world looks different, and the two key emotions that govern people’s minds today are fear and uncertainty.
+Political elites are unable to address these concerns or, worse still, they try to exploit them.
+Not for the purpose of indicating a new quality and a new path, but to steer this or that society toward the path of authoritarianism.

-The concept of “the ends of the imagination” very well reflects the present state of the world – 30 years after the fall of communism, we totally do not know how to put everything in order. nature, etc. We lack imagination, we are like people lost in a dense forest, spinning in circles, unable to find the right path.
+The concept of “edges of imagination” perfectly reflects the current state of the world – after 30 years since the fall of communism, we have no idea how to arrange everything.
+How to break free from the spiral of debt, restore income balance without a revolution, confront the challenges of robotics and artificial intelligence, halt the degradation of nature, and so on.
+We lack imagination.
+We are like lost individuals in a dense forest, going in circles, unable to find the right path.

-There are more areas of the “edge of the imagination”.
-Another one concerns, for example, technology – as if there are technological progress, but there are no breakthroughs (such as railways or electricity in the past) to look for.
-We are not able to find answers to the challenges of civilization in technology. the more that physics – even the quantum one – indicates a huge space for even revolutionary solutions, but we lack the imagination to transform the latest knowledge into visions of specific applications.
+There are more areas at the “edges of imagination.”
+Another one relates to technology – although there is technological progress, groundbreaking solutions (such as the steam engine or electricity in the past) are hard to come by.
+We are unable to find technological answers to the challenges of civilization.
+This is even more surprising considering that physics, including quantum physics, points to enormous potential for revolutionary solutions.
+However, we lack the imagination to transform the latest knowledge into visions of concrete applications.

-In virtually all areas of operation, we have reached a kind of wall.
-Apparently something is happening, but it does not move us forward as a civilization.
-One can get the impression that we live in the period of the “edge of civilization”, a world with no future, a world where only “here and now” counts, it’s like pushing through another day.
+In practically all areas of functioning, we have reached a kind of wall.
+Things may be happening, but they do not propel us as a civilization forward.
+One could get the impression that we are living in a period of the “edge of civilization,” a world without a future, a world where only the “here and now” matters, figuring out how to push through another day.

-How to get out of this situation?
-We must realize that today we are like a painter who has rejected half of the available colors from his palette, so that his paintings are able to express only part of reality.
-About 300 years ago, we focused on only one dimension of life, on materialism – we can see the world only through its prism.
-It is materialism that has imposed on us the methods of operation and institutional solutions over the past centuries.
-In order to go beyond the “ends of our imagination”, we must therefore again – this time holistically – look at ourselves, at our goals, role and place on Earth.
-Instead of tramping over and over in a dark forest, we must … climb a tree – then we will obtain a broader perspective, we will notice that in addition to “having” there is also “being”.
-The current situation may become a good contribution to this type of reflection.
-Then something amazing will happen: the horizon of our imagination will significantly broaden, the palette of colors will fill up, we want to start changing the paradigms that govern our life and the world.
-Along with this, new ideas, institutional solutions creating a “new order”, new breakthrough technologies will start appearing in our heads alone!
+How do we navigate this situation?
+We need to realize that we are like a painter who has discarded half of the available colors from their palette, resulting in their paintings expressing only a portion of reality.
+About 300 years ago, we focused solely on one dimension of life, materialism – we can only view the world through its prism.
+Materialism has dictated our ways of acting and institutional solutions for centuries.
+To break free from the “edges of our imagination,” we must take a holistic look at ourselves, our goals, roles, and our place on Earth.
+Instead of treading in circles in the dark forest, we must climb the tree – then we will gain a broader perspective and realize that there is more to life than just “having,” but also “being.”
+The current situation can serve as a catalyst for these kinds of reflections.
+That’s when something incredible will happen: the horizon of our imagination will expand significantly, our palette of colors will be replenished, and we will be motivated to change the paradigms governing our lives and the world.
+Along with that, new ideas, institutional solutions creating a “new order,” and breakthrough technologies will begin to emerge in our minds naturally!